appearin/policy/privacy-policy.md

 Whereby is committed to safeguarding the privacy of our users.
-Our business model is to provide a paid service to users who need additional features on top of the FREE version, and does not rely on widespread collection of general user data.
+Our business model is to provide a paid service to users who need additional features on top of the Free version, and does not rely on widespread collection of general user data.
 When you use our Services, we will only collect and process information that we need to deliver the Services to you, and to continue to maintain and develop the Services.